-Our pro forma net tangible book value (deficit) as of March 31, 2021 would have been approximately (\$474.1) million, or (\$12.93) per share of our Class A common stock.
-Pro forma net tangible book value represents the amount of total tangible assets less total liabilities, and pro forma net tangible book value per share represents pro forma net tangible book value divided by the number of shares of Class A common stock outstanding, in each case after giving effect to the Reorganization Transactions and based on an assumed initial public offering price of \$15.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus), assuming that the Continuing Pre-IPO LLC Members redeem or exchange all of their LLC Units for newly-issued shares of our Class A common stock on anne-for-one basis (assuming 13.3 million shares of Class A common stock are sold in this offering).
+Our pro forma net tangible book value (deficit) as of March 31, 2021 would have been approximately \$466.7 million, or (\$12.77) per share of our Class A common stock.
+Pro forma net tangible book value represents the amount of total tangible assets less total liabilities, and pro forma net tangible book value per share represents pro forma net tangible book value divided by the number of shares of Class A common stock outstanding, in each case after giving effect to the Reorganization Transactions, assuming that the Continuing Pre-IPO LLC Members redeem or exchange all of their LLC Units for newly-issued shares of our Class A common stock on anne-for-one basis (assuming 10 million shares of Class A common stock are sold in this offering).

-After giving effect to the Reorganization Transactions, assuming that the ContinuingPre-IPO LLC Members elect to have all of their LLC Units redeemed for newly-issued shares of our Class A common stock on a one-for-one basis, and after giving further effect to the sale of 13.3 million shares of Class A common stock in this offering at an assumed initial public offering price of \$15.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus) and the use of the net proceeds from this offering to purchase 3.3 million LLC Units from certain Pre-IPO LLC Members, our pro forma as adjusted net tangible book value (deficit) would have been approximately (\$147.5) million, or (\$3.16) per share, representing an immediate increase in net tangible book value of \$9.77 per share to existing equity holders and an immediate dilution in net tangible book value of \$18.16 per share to new investors.
+After giving effect to the Reorganization Transactions, assuming that the ContinuingPre-IPO LLC Members elect to have all of their LLC Units redeemed for newly-issued shares of our Class A common stock on a one-for-one basis, and after giving further effect to the sale of 10 million shares of Class A common stock in this offering and the use of the net proceeds from this offering, our pro forma as adjusted net tangible book value (deficit) would have been approximately (\$170.9) million, or (\$3.67) per share, representing an immediate increase in net tangible book value of \$9.10 per share to existing equity holders and an immediate dilution in net tangible book value of \$15.67 per share to new investors.